NYULibraries/dlts-readium-js-viewer/README.md

 used by NYU Press websites [Open Access Books](https://github.com/NYULibraries/dlts-open-access-books) and [Connected Youth](https://github.com/NYULibraries/dlts-connected-youth).
 The builds created by this project are 100% reproducible.
-See [Notes on build](#notes-on-build) for details about issues surrounding getting reliably reproducible builds.
+See [Notes on build](#notes-on-build) for details about issues surrounding reproducibility.

 See also: [dlts-readium-cloud-reader-archive](https://github.com/NYULibraries/dlts-readium-cloud-reader-archive).